RussBDavis/Data-Vis-Final/ProcessBook/ProcessBook.md

 Russell Davis (rdavis@wpi.edu Github: russbdavis) contributed to visualization prototyping, implementation of visualization aestetics, and screencasting.

-Brittany Gradel (bgradel@wpi.edu Github: bgradel) contributed to the bulk of the visualization coding.
+Brittany Gradel (bgradel@wpi.edu Github: bgradel) contributed to the bulk of the visualization coding and the website.

 ML Tlachac (mltlachac@wpi.edu, Github: mltlachac) contribution to data acquistion, exploration, and manipulation.